WebAssembly/design/Rationale.md

 * [Existing web standards](https://www.w3.org/TR/PNG/) demonstrate many of the advantages of a layered encoding strategy.

+## Why does the file signature start with `00 06 04 ...`?

+The first byte is a control character so that JavaScript modules (which cannot contain control characters) can easily be distinguished from WebAssembly modules.

+As mentioned in [BinaryEncoding](BinaryEncoding.md#high-level-structure), the initial three bytes ensure that the initial eight bytes are a valid section (with a payload length of 6 and a name of length 4), so that the file as a whole is just a list of sections.
+The WebAssembly format may thus be considered an instance an instance of a more general "List Of Sections" or "LOS" format.
+Because LOS files are just a sequence of sections, LOS files can be concatenated.
+Concatenation is not a useful operation for WebAssembly modules themselves because the result would not be a valid module most cases, but it might be useful for related formats, such as object files or debug information files defined outside the WebAssembly specification.
+By convention, the initial three bytes 00 06 04 identify an LOS file, implying that any LOS-based format should choose a 4-byte name for its header section, leaving one byte afterward for a version number.

 [future general]: FutureFeatures.md
 [future flow control]: FutureFeatures.md#more-expressive-control-flow
 [future integers]: FutureFeatures.md#additional-integer-operations